D-2 to E-7: The Visa Conversion Roadmap Foreign Graduates Actually Need

 Large chaebols (Samsung, Hyundai, LG) rarely sponsor entry-level foreign graduates through E-7.
 Their Korean-language aptitude tests function as effective gatekeepers.
 Traditional manufacturing SMEs hire foreign workers on E-9 or H-2, not E-7.

-To search for employers with E-7 experience, use KOWORK (kowork.kr/en) and KOTRA Contact Korea (kotra.or.kr/ck_eng).
+To search for employers with E-7 experience, use Seoulstart Jobs (disclosure: this is us; every listing shows the visa-tier match on the card), KOWORK (kowork.kr/en), and KOTRA Contact Korea (kotra.or.kr/ck_eng).
 See the Korean job platforms guide for a full comparison.
 Before finalizing any employer, asking "have you sponsored E-7 visas before?" is legitimate due diligence.

 The F-2-7 parallel strategy